-What do the sync icons mean and what should I do if they’re missing?
+Dropbox sync icons and what to do if they’re missing

 The Dropbox desktop app makes sure the Dropbox folder on your computer is synced with your Dropbox account online.
 The app will show special symbols (or “icons”) to let you know what's happening.
 You'll see these icons in a couple of places: